 However, to successfully do this on your own, you’ll need an understanding of how publicity works and a strategic plan for obtaining consistent and effective media coverage.

 Now that you’ve read these six debunked myths, set aside some time to look at your current publicity plan.
 Is it in good shape?
 Are you clear on your goals and the actions you need to take to get there?

 I’d love to hear from you if you have any questions or would like to become a your own media master.About Monica Davis

-Monica Davis is an award-winning TV producer and host, media coach, and storyteller with 20+ years of experience in the media industry.
-She’s helped hundreds of professionals, entrepreneurs, and CEOs advance their vision and mission through creative brand narratives, which have attracted such benefits as more clients and customers, new speaking opportunities and lucrative business partnerships.
-Atela Productions is the recipient of five 2019 International Gold Hermes Awards which honors the best of the best who conceive, design and implement innovative ways to brand, market and communicate.
+Monica Davis is an award-winning TV producer and host, and brand narrative strategist with 20+ years of experience in the media industry.
+She’s helped hundreds of professionals, entrepreneurs, and CEOs advance their vision and mission through creative brand narratives, which have assisted them in attracting more clients and customers, new speaking opportunities and lucrative business partnerships.
+Her company, Atela Productions is the recipient of eight International Hermes Awards.

 "Thank you very much indeed for helping us tell our story.
 This is brilliant Monica."